If Niccolo Machiavelli was alive today he might have written: “What they don’t teach you at renaissance prince college”.

 In modern language, he had stakeholders to satisfy.

-Re-reading The Prince, I am struck by its relevance to our modern, knowledge-based economy.
+The Prince remains relevant to our modern, knowledge-based economy.

 Let’s look at how some examples from The Prince apply to the Knowledge Economy: